 The cab driver got the vehicle in motion and before she knew it Sofie was praying very, very fast as the cabbie did whatever it took to get into traffic.
 He seemed to take an almost perverse pleasure in trying the most suicidal stunts in order to get to where they needed to go.
 A very harrowing ten minutes later he dropped them off at a hotel about three blocks from the hovertrain station.
 The three thought that the ten-credit bill was steep, but they weren’t about to complain too much.
 The hotel itself was a ten-story sandstone structure with a name above the door written in Arabic and English which read as The Desert Sands Hotel.

 The hovertrain left out from Alexandria early the next morning and the three girls were suffering from what was still stubbornly called jet lag.
 New Germany operated on a twenty-eight-hour day with fourteen months.
-While the planet did observe Earth GMT for official purposes with extra hours added on to compensate, the locals used local time for everything else.
-None of them slept very well on the transport coming to Earth and the stress of the ACF seizing the ship hadn’t helped.
+While the planet did observe Terra GMT for official purposes with extra hours added on to compensate, the locals used local time for everything else.
+None of them slept very well on the transport coming to Terra and the stress of the ACF seizing the ship hadn’t helped.
 The ACF Marines took over six standard hours to search the transport to their satisfaction and then another standard hour to evac their people and let the ship go.